 Use the Multiple Listings Service (MLS)

 Many agents use the MLS to get expired leads by searching for listings that are set to expire in the next two to four weeks and adding those to a contact list.
-To search the MLS for leads that are about to expire, go into your MLS dashboard (or sign up as a realtor) and pick the areas you want to search by city or town.
+To search the MLS for leads that are about to expire, go into your MLS dashboard (or sign up as a real estate agent) and pick the areas you want to search by city or town.
 Next, set the expiration date of your search to within two weeks to find listings that will expire soon.
 Note: You might want to disqualify any closed or pending contract listing during your search.
 The results should be listings that are going to expire or have expired recently.

 From there, follow up with the seller to see if they’d like to relist their property with a new agent.
 While this type of search for expired listing requires data mining from the MLS and checking back to make sure that the listing does expire, it is free and readily available to most agents.
-However, the amount of time spent combing the MLS and checking back might be extensive for most realtors.
+However, the amount of time spent combing the MLS and checking back might be extensive for most real estate agents.

-Ask Other Realtors
+Ask Other Real Estate Agents

 Check Public Records